Dante station (Naples)

-Dante is a station on line 1 of the Naples Metro.
-It was opened on 27 March 2002 as one-station extension from Museo.
+Dante is a Naples Metro on Line 1.
+It opened on 27 March 2002 as one-station extension from Museo.
 The station is located between Museo and Toledo.
 On 28 March 2011 the line was further extended to Università as non-stop shuttle service, as Toledo and Municipio stations were not yet ready.

 The station is named after Piazza Dante, which, in turn, is named after Dante Alighieri.